 Lore (SQ, SL) – Lore introduces campers to traditions, stories, crafts and games.
 Campers may learn the physical skills of stalking, speaking silently, camouflage and dance.
 More importantly, there may be the development of honor, patience, thoughtfulness, courage and self-esteem within a framework of respect for the natural environment.

-Lunch (AN, GH, JR, SS, SQ, SL) – Campers should bring a non-perishable lunch each day in a reusable container.
+Lunch (GH, JR, SS, SQ, SL) – Campers should bring a non-perishable lunch each day in a reusable container.
 High Meadows encourages campers to bring healthy lunches that generate as little waste as possible.
 Campers are able to recycle #1 and #2 plastics, aluminum containers (such as fruit cups) and some paper products.
 A compost pile is also available for food scraps.
 Campers are not allowed to bring glass containers or soda cans to camp.

 Pioneering (SQ, SL) – Pioneering teaches campers traditional American skills including fire building, shelter making, and useful plant identification.
 Campers are also exposed to the skills and talents used by early settlers of our land.